Vision

 Twenty years from now, Thrive Haïti envisions:

-• Haïtian culture and cycling events draw local crowds and gain regional attention
+- Haïtian culture and cycling events draw local crowds, gaining regional and global attention

 In this future, we are still present, but as part of a larger web of Haïtian-led initiatives, partners, clubs, and institutions using cycling as a tool for community development.